 - Mail the original completed application, original completed acknowledgment form, proof of employment, and payment (all three items must be received at one time) to: State Office of Risk Management, Bonds & Insurance Section, P.O.
 Box 13777, Austin, TX 78711-3777

-OR provide the original completed acknowledgment form, proof of employment, and A copy of an interagency transaction voucher (ITV) verifying the pre-payment, transfer of the $11 filing fee (RTI#300300, COBJ-7210, and TINS#33073073075000) from your agency to the Secretary of State with the employee’s/applicant’s name in the USAS transaction description; to firstname.lastname@example.org
+OR provide the completed acknowledgment form, application, proof of employment (the ITV payment), and a copy of an interagency transaction voucher (ITV) verifying the pre-payment, transfer of the $11 filing fee (RTI#300300, COBJ-7210, and TINS#33073073075000) from your agency to the Secretary of State with the employee’s/applicant’s name in the USAS transaction description; to email@example.com

 Once the application has been received by the State Office of Risk Management, please allow a minimum of 5 business days for our Bonds and Insurance section to process your application.
 If SORM has received all of the necessary documentation, we will forward your application to the Secretary of State’s office for their commission issuance.
 Please note that Secretary of State may take several weeks to process.